Soft snickerdoodles…a soft buttery cookie rolled in cinnamon & sugar. The perfect combination for melt-in-your-mouth perfection!

 - 3 teaspoons cinnamon

-- Preheat oven to 350°F. Mix the sugar (1 1/2 c.), butter, and eggs in a large bowl.
-Combine the dry ingredients---flour, cream of tartar, salt, and baking soda in another bowl.
+- Preheat oven to 350°F. Prepare baking sheets by lining them with parchment paper or silicone baking mat.
+In a large mixing bowl or stand mixer (using the paddle attachment), cream the sugar (1 1/2 c.) and butter together.
+Add the eggs, mix well.
+Scrape the sides of the bowl.
+Whisk together the dry ingredients—flour, cream of tartar, salt, and baking soda in a separate bowl.
 Add the dry ingredients into the butter mixture and mix well.
-Chill the dough on an ungreased cookie sheet in the fridge for 15 minutes.In a small bowl, mix the 3 T. sugar and 3 tsp. cinnamon together.
-Roll 1 inch balls of dough in the cinnamon and sugar and and place on the cookie sheet.
+Chill the dough in the fridge for 15 minutes.In a small bowl, mix the 3 T. sugar and 3 tsp. cinnamon together.
+Roll 1-inch balls of cookie dough in the cinnamon sugar mixture and and place on the baking sheet.
+I like to use a cookie scoop to make sure my cookie dough balls are uniform.
 Bake for 10 minutes, or until lightly browned.Makes 2 dozen cookies.